-4. In its submission under rule 91, the State party argues that the communication is inadmissible under article 5, paragraph 2(b), of the Optional Protocol, because the author has failed to exhaust

-5. In his comments, dated 21 April 1995, counsel states that, since legal aid is not made available for constitutional motions, a constitutional motion does not constitute an effective remedy in the case.

-Issues and proceedings before the Committee

-6.1 Before considering any claim contained in a communication, the Human Rights Committee must, in accordance with rule 87 of its procedure, decide whether or not it is admissible under the Optional Protocol to the Covenant.
+The Committee's admissibility decision

-6.2 The Committee takes note of the State party's argument that the pursuit of a constitutional remedy is still open to the author.
-It observes that the Supreme Court of Jamaica has, in some cases, allowed applications for constitutional redress in respect of breaches of fundamental rights, after the criminal appeals in these cases had been dismissed.
-However, it also recalls that the State party has indicated on several occasions 5/ that no legal aid is made available for constitutional motions.
-The Committee considers that in the absence of legal aid, on which the author, who is indigent, must rely, a constitutional motion does not constitute a remedy which must be exhausted for the purposes of the Optional Protocol.
-The Committee therefore considers that it is not precluded by article 5, paragraph 2(b), from considering the communication.

-6.3 As to the claims under articles 7 and 10 paragraph (1), the Committee notes that the author brought the repeated instances of ill-treatment to the attention of the prison authorities and the Commissioner of Prisons.
-As no reply or follow-up was given to his complaints, the Committee considers that, in this respect, the author has met the requirements of article 5, paragraph (2) (b), of the Optional Protocol.
-It finds that the author's claims about ill-treatment in prison and death row have been sufficiently substantiated and should be examined on the merits.

-6.4 The Committee further considers that the author has sufficiently substantiated his claim, under article 14, paragraph 3 (c), that he was not tried without undue delay.
-This relates in particular to the State party's failure to place the author on an identification parade at the time of his arrest, combined with a lapse of time of two and a half years before a dock identification was made during the trial, by a single witness who was a close relative (daughter and sister respectively) of the two deceased.
-This allegation, accordingly should be examined on the merits.

-6.5 The author's remaining allegations concern claims about irregularities in the court proceedings, improper instructions from the judge to the jury on the issue of identification, the late arrival in Court of the attorney and the lack of cross examination of the prosecution witnesses.
-The Committee reiterates that, while article 14 guarantees the right to a fair trial, it is not for the Committee to review specific instructions to the jury by the judge in a trial by jury, unless it can be ascertained that the instructions to the jury were clearly arbitrary or amounted to denial of justice, or that the judge manifestly violated his obligation of impartiality.
-The material before the Committee does not show that the judge's instructions suffered from such defects.
-Accordingly, this part of the communication is inadmissible as incompatible with the provisions of the Covenant, pursuant to article 3 of the Optional Protocol.
+- 6.1 During its 55th session, the Committee considered the admissibility of the communication. - 6.2 The Committee noted the State party's argument that the pursuit of a constitutional remedy was still open to the author.
+It observed that the Supreme Court of Jamaica had, in some cases, allowed applications for constitutional redress in respect of breaches of fundamental rights, after the criminal appeals in these cases had been dismissed.
+However, it also recalled that the State party had indicated on several occasions that no legal aid was made available for constitutional motions.
+The Committee considered that in the absence of legal aid, on which the author, who is indigent, must rely, a constitutional motion did not constitute a remedy which needed be exhausted for the purposes of the Optional Protocol.
+The Committee therefore considered that it was not precluded by article 5, paragraph 2 (b), from considering the communication. - 6.3 As to the claims under articles 7 and 10, paragraph 1, the Committee noted that the author brought the repeated instances of ill-treatment to the attention of the prison authorities and the Commissioner of Prisons.
+As no reply or follow-up was given to his complaints, the Committee considered that, in this respect, the author had met the requirements of article 5, paragraph (2) (b), of the Optional Protocol.
+It found that the author's claims about ill-treatment in prison and on death row had been sufficiently substantiated, for purposes of admissibility, and should be examined on the merits - 6.4 The Committee further considered that the author had sufficiently substantiated for purposes of admissibility his claim under article 14, paragraph 3 (c), that he was not tried without undue delay.
+This related in particular to the State party's failure to place the author on an identification parade at the time of his arrest, combined with a lapse of time of two and a half years before a dock identification was made during the trial, by a single witness who was a close relative (daughter and sister respectively) of the two deceased.
+This allegation should, accordingly, be examined on the merits. - 6.5 As to the author's allegations which concerned claims about irregularities in the court proceedings, improper instructions from the judge to the jury on the issue of identification, the late arrival in Court of the attorney and the lack of cross examination of the prosecution witnesses, the Committee reiterated that, while article 14 guarantees the right to a fair trial, it was not for the Committee to review specific instructions to the jury by the judge in a trial by jury, unless it could be ascertained that the instructions to the jury were clearly arbitrary or amounted to a denial of justice, or that the judge manifestly violated his obligation of impartiality.
+The material before the Committee did not show that the judge's instructions suffered from such defects.
+Accordingly, this part of the communication was deemed inadmissible as incompatible with the provisions of the Covenant, pursuant to article 3 of the Optional Protocol.

-7. The Human Rights Committee therefore decides:

-(a) that the communication is admissible in as much as it appears to raise issues under articles 7; 10 paragraph 1; and 14, paragraph 3(b) (c), (d) and (e), of the Covenant;
+6.6 On 12 October 1995, the Human Rights Committee declared the communication admissible in as much as it appeared to raise issues under articles 7, 10, paragraph 1, and 14, paragraph 3, of the Covenant